OFFICE OF THE SELECTBOARD

 CORRESPONDENCE

-- An organization must be created in order to receive opioid settlement funds.
+- An organization must be designated to receive opioid settlement funds.
+We will put this on the future agenda list

 - The economic development forum in Wilmington has moved to January.